 Brian Lara sealed his place in cricket’s history books on April 18, 1994 as he blazed his way to a then world-record score of 375 against England.

-Here, we look at that innings, the world record and Lara's glittering career.
+Here, the PA news agency looks at that innings, the world record and Lara’s glittering career.

 The game at St John’s in Antigua was the fifth match of a series West Indies had already wrapped up.
 Lara walked to the crease in the first innings of the game at 11 for one – which quickly became 12 for one – and never looked back.
 In his 12th Test, he was at the crease for over 12 hours and hit 45 boundaries during his 538-ball knock.
 Other than half-centuries from Jimmy Adams and Shivnarine Chanderpaul, it was a one-man show as Lara flayed England all around the park.
 They posted 593 for five declared, a total England matched as the Test was drawn.

 #OnThisDay in 2003, Australia opener Matthew Hayden scored the then highest individual Test score of 380, in Perth.— ICC (@ICC) October 10, 2019

 His 437-ball knock is still the second-highest Test score by a batsman in an innings. 🙌 pic.twitter.com/YCLNkVyNsU

 Lara surpassed compatriot Garfield Sobers’ 365, which had stood since 1958.
 Sobers was at the ground in Antigua to watch as his record fell.
 Lara remained top of the pile for almost a decade until Australian Matthew Hayden’s blistering 380 – including 11 sixes – against Zimbabwe in Perth in October 2003.